cardano-foundation/CIPs/CIP-1694/README.md

   A value of - means that constitutional committee votes do not apply.

 * **DReps**<br/>
-  The DRep vote threshold that must be met as a percentage of *active voting stake*.<br/>
+  The DRep vote threshold that must be met as a percentage of *active voting stake*.
-  A value of - means that DReps votes do not apply.

 * **SPOs**<br/>
   The SPO vote threshold which must be met as a percentage of the stake held by all stake pools.<br/>